Paper Submission Process

 2. On abstract approval, prepare to follow format instructions.

 IMPORTANT: Without proper format, your paper may be dropped from the conference.
-Every version of a paper you submit, you are required to comply with the Conference Formatting Requirements as defined in the link below.
+Every version of a paper you submit, you are required to comply with the Conference Formatting Requirements as defined in the Summary of Format Requirements.
 You should save and print the contents.

 Formatting compliance is easy and automatic if you use the template below for your paper.
 These templates contain all the formatting styles you will need.
 Copy and paste your paper contents into the template using "match destination formatting" in Word.
 You must also embed your Word fonts in your submitted PDF.